michaelruocco/http-client/README.md

 ```
 dependencies {
-    compile 'com.github.michaelruocco:http-client:4.0.4'
+    compile 'com.github.michaelruocco:rest-client:5.0.0'
 }
 ```

 ### Basic Usage

-You can then create and instance of the SimpleHttpClient class to perform RESTful api calls e.g.
+You can then create and instance of the SimpleRestClient class to perform RESTful api calls e.g.

 ```
-HttpClient client = new SimpleHttpClient();
+RestClient client = new SimpleRestClient();

 Response getResponse = client.get("http://localhost:8080/testEndpoint");